redtree76/IS-403/index.md

 3. Mix 2 mL of the resultant diluted cell suspension with 2 mL of deionised water in another tube (1:4).
 4. Repeat the process until you have produced 10 dilutions.
 After each dilution, mix well and use a new pipette tip for the next dilution.
 5. Measure the optical density of the stock and diluted cell suspensions using UV-Vis spectrophotometer.
-6. Calculate absorbance using the Beer-Lambert Law: A=lc where A: absorbance, =: molar absorptivity, l=1 cm: path length of the cuvette and c: cell concentration
+6. Calculate absorbance using the Beer-Lambert Law: A: absorbance, દ: molar absorptivity, l=1 cm: path length of the cuvette and c: cell concentration
 7. Plot absorbance against cell concentration to obtain a calibration curve.